 Ten years later, Franklin's design took on a more powerful meaning when the colonies - from New Hampshire to Georgia - united to resist tyranny.

-Note: Franklin forgot to include Georgia in his design.
+Note: Franklin did not include Georgia, and he combined the New England states.
 At the time, Delaware was part of Pennsylvania.